 Cognitive walkthrough, heuristic evaluation, usability script and survey consultation, wireframing.

 In my initial review, I found that the URL structure and navigation weren’t very clear, and there was too much noise on the website — two things the staff could easily change!

-I suggested doing user interviews first and foremost, and created a basic usability script for the Center’s intern to use; in a university setting, we decided that it would be helpful to have interviews conducted by a peer, rather than a person in authority.
+I suggested doing user interviews first and foremost, and created a basic usability script for the Center’s intern to use; in a university setting, we decided that it would be helpful to have interviews conducted by a peer, rather than the center’s higher-level staff.

-In the meantime, I made some wireframes, and advised them to use the mobile layout to make hard decisions about content priority.
+In the meantime, I did a cognitive walkthrough and made some wireframes, advising the staff to use the mobile layout to force hard decisions about content priority.